Best 240mm AIO?

 Earlier, we had reviewed their premium CPU Cooler Captain 240 Ex RGB and found it one heck of a complete cooling solution in terms of performance and aesthetics.
-Now, the company has released the next iteration of their famous Captain series coolers.
-Captain 240 Pro is a name of the successor and it has three distinct features in terms of the main design.
+Now, the company has released the next iteration of its famous Captain series coolers.
+Captain 240 Pro is the name of the successor, and it has three distinct features in terms of the main design.
 These are: –

 - Addressable RGB LED zones on the block